SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ```

 When there is no value specified, the value of an instance variable is initialized to nil.
-CLOS provides the notion of default values for instance variable initialization.
+It is worth to see that in CLOS (Common Lisp Object System) {!citation|ref=Stee90a!}  provides the notion of default values for instance variable initialization.
 It can be added to ObjVlisp as an exercise and does not bring conceptual difficulties.

 ```testcase=true
 Point new